Skip to main content

 By then, every phone line in the UK will have moved to a fully digital network that uses Internet Protocol (IP) across a fibre-based service.

-The Integrated Services Digital Network (ISDN) will also stop working.
+The Integrated Services Digital Network (ISDN) will also stop working when the PTSN switch-off happens.

-Our current network is old and difficult to maintain.
-As an essentially 20th century technology, the PSTN is increasingly out of kilter with the demands of 21st century communications.
+Our current network is old, fragile, and difficult to maintain.
+As a 20th century technology, the PSTN is unable to keep up with the demands of 21st century communications.

 Traditional phone usage is changing everywhere as people switch to mobile and internet communications.
 We all expect much more from modern phone services than the traditional technologies can deliver.